 All students are required to have a CAS calculator.
 Students wanting to study Specialist Maths are advised to complete both Maths General (Advanced) and Mathematical Methods in year 11.
-When something develops your problem solving skills like this, and provides a stimulating that you have remarkable abilities that you never possible.
-Daniel Y12, 2015
+When something develops your problem solving skills like this and provides a stimulating that you have remarkable abilities that you never thought were possible.
+Daniel Y22, 2015

-Although we are confronted with many obstacles, overcoming obstacles, overcoming them as an individual them as an individual or as part of a team is neeksha Y12, 2015
+Although we are confronted with many obstacles, overcoming obstacles, overcoming them as an individual them as an individual or as part of a team is or as part of a team is or as part of a team is debest feeling and the best feeling and the best feeling in life achieve anything in life achieve anything in life if we set our minds to if we set our minds to peeksha Y12, 2015

 Specialist is perfect for abstract thinking and being able to think outside the box.
-Chantelle Y22, 2015
+Chantelle Y12, 2015